stringzzz/Chatbot_CHELSEA2/Chatbot_CHELSEA_0p27/readme.md

 Important!
 This program requires several dependencies.
 Refer to 'dependency_installations.sh' to view them, and it can also be run to install all of them in one script.
-In order to run CHELSEA after that, enter (Likely need to 'source myenv/bin/activate;' first)
+In order to run CHELSEA after that likely need to 'source myenv/bin/activate' first.

 (05-12-2026)